LottieAnning/LIFE4136_rotation3/README.md

 # LIFE4136 Rotation 3
 Welcome to the GitHub repository dedicated to Rotation 3 of LIFE4136, where we delve into the intriguing realm of allopolyploidy following whole-genome duplication (WGD).
 Building upon the groundwork laid by Marburger et al. in 2019 (accessible via this link: https://www.nature.com/articles/s41467-019-13159-5), this platform houses an exploration of discernible patterns indicating the presence of allopolyploidy within hybrid populations.

-Our research aims to provide insights crucial to the ongoing investigations led by the Marbuger et al. team, unraveling the mechanisms and significance of allopolyploidy arising from interspecific hybridization post-WGD.
+Our research aims to provide insights crucial to the ongoing investigations led by the Marbuger et al. team, unravelling the mechanisms and significance of allopolyploidy arising from interspecific hybridization post-WGD.

 Arabidopsis arenosa (referred to as 'arenosa' henceforth) stands as the sister species to Arabidopsis lyrata ('lyrata' henceforth).
 Both species manifest in diploid and tetraploid forms, with arenosa preceding lyrata in undergoing WGD.
 The post-WGD hybridization of lyrata with arenosa tetraploids, though occurring subsequently, introduces a degree of instability due to the infusion of novel genetic elements.
 Those hybrids that retain sub-genomes reminiscent of their parent species are recognized as allopolyploids.

 Anticipated is the gradual reduction of allotetraploids to a diploid state over time, thus fostering increased genetic diversity within the Arabidopsis taxa.

 The data that this project is comprised of are diploid and tetraploid in nature.
-Some of the populations are novel to this project (i.e. were collected after 2019) and such their allo/auto-polyploidy status is unknown.
+Some of the populations are novel to this project (i.e. were collected after 2019) and as such their allo/auto-polyploidy status is unknown.
 Through various methods such as Principle Component Analysis (PCA), Relatedness Calculations, Structure Plotting and Allele Frequency Spectrums it is expected that the populations will consist of a variety of arenosa and or lyrata genomes.
 If a population is a hybrid of the sister species it may not necessarily be allopolyploid.

 ## Contents
 - [1.
 Dependencies](#dependencies)